Staking smart contract

 Deploying the contract, second try

-Alternatively, you can check the address in the logs tab in explorer, namely the SCDeploy
+Alternatively, you can check the address in the logs tab on Devnet Explorer, namely the SCDeploy

 Too much gas error?